Feature Selection and CNN

 96

-To remove duplicate features, the data is transposed using .T, since Python has built-in functions to check for duplicate rows.
-After transposing, the shape of X_train_T is exactly opposite to that of X_train.
+To remove duplicate features, we transpose the data with .T, because Python has built-in ways to check for duplicate rows.
+After we transpose, the shape of X_train_T is the reverse of X_train.

 X_train_T = X_train.T